Three big wins for pit bull terriers

 "We want safe communities," shares Ledy.
 "We want communities to be protected against dangerous dogs - and we want abused dogs to be protected from reckless owners.
 Many studies, along with the experience of Best Friends Animal Society, show that breed-discriminatory laws are ineffective and result in the needless death of countless pets.
 We are thrilled that Broward decided to forego this route and save their taxpayers money while keeping loving and responsible families together."

-Good news in New Orleans
+Good news in New Orleans for dogs rescued from dog-fighting situations

 When New Orleans was looking to revamp their animal control laws, they originally made some major missteps.
 Pit bull terrier advocate and author Ken Foster, founder of the Sula Foundation, reached out to Best Friends right away.
 Among the alarmingly bad directions being proposed under the new laws was the stigmatization of fight-bust victims.
 Dogs rescued from dog-fighting situations would not be permitted to be fostered or adopted by a home that included another pet or children.